 The first step to preventing a ransomware attack is to make sure that your network is secure.
 Computer Service Now offers a comprehensive network security audit to give you peace of mind – ensuring that your network will remain secure.

 Our network security audit includes performing security vulnerability scans, reviewing applications and operating system access controls, physical access to your server and systems, and audit reports and software to monitor and report changes to files and settings on your system.
 As a complete check of the security of your system, our network security audits include personal computers, servers, switches, network routers, and your mainframe.
+Using quality devices is a must, as a recommendation this is one of the best router for verizon fios.

 Use data protection